decentraland/adr/content/ADR-189-social-service-M2.md

     Social service ->> User 1: Friend Requests loop  Connection messages examples
     User 1 ->> Social service: Friend event (ACCEPT, DELETE, etc.)
-    Social service ->> User 1: Friend event (ACCEPT, DELETE, etc.) end
+    Social service -->> User 1: Friend event (ACCEPT, DELETE, etc.) end
-    User 1 ->> Social service: Disconnect WebSocket Social service ->>- User 1: Disconnect WebSocket
+    User 1 ->> Social service: Disconnect WebSocket Social service -->>- User 1: Disconnect WebSocket
 ```

 ## Implementation

 ### Unity Renderer changes

 Given that Browser Interface is going to be slowly migrated into Unity's codebase, the implementation of this feature will also be done directly on Unity's side.
 To reduce the dependency on Browser Interface, the code responsible for handling friends and friend requests will be moved to Unity as part of this feature's implementation.
 However, channels, presence, and messaging will remain on the Browser Interface side for now.
-Over time, these features will also be migrated to Unity and will be able to take advantage of the new communication system
+Over time, these features will also be migrated to Unity and will be able to take advantage of the new communication system.

 To prevent migrating all of the code into Unity Renderer's code and adding a lot of logic, this ADR proposes adding a new C# library to handle the logic around friendships.
 The logic in Unity Renderer would be adjusted to focus on event orchestration rather than handling all of the logic directly.